John Byrne (comics): The Sensational She-Hulk

 During She-Hulk's tenure with the Fantastic Four, she appeared in Marvel Graphic Novel #18 (Nov.
 1985) in a story titled The Sensational She-Hulk, which Byrne wrote and illustrated.

 On the request of editor Mark Gruenwald, Byrne wrote and drew a new series in 1989, The Sensational She-Hulk (maintaining the 1985 graphic novel's title).
 Gruenwald directed that it be significantly different from the character's previous series, The Savage She-Hulk.
 Byrne's take was comedic and the She-Hulk, who was aware she was in a comic book, regularly broke the fourth wall, developing a love-hate relationship with her artist/writer by criticizing his storylines, drawing style, character development, etc. Byrne left the book after writing and drawing the first eight issues.
 Byrne was asked for input on writer Dwayne McDuffie's She-Hulk: Ceremony limited series, and according to Byrne, most of his objections to the story and notations of errors were ignored, and his editor, Bobbie Chase, "was rewriting my stuff to bring it into line with" the story in Ceremony.
 Upon complaining to DeFalco, Byrne says he was fired from his series.
 He later returned to write and draw issues #31–50 under new editor Renée Witterstaetter.

 Namor, the Sub-Mariner

 Byrne started a new series, Namor, the Sub-Mariner in April 1990.
 Byrne's take on the undersea antihero Namor cast him as the head of a surface company, Oracle, Inc., in order to help keep the ocean unpolluted, and had Namor involved in corporate intrigue.
 After writing and drawing the book for 25 issues, Byrne told editor Terry Kavanagh that he was starting to feel constrained on the book and thought having a different artist might inspire him to a fresh approach.
-Kavanagh suggested newcomer Jae Lee, and Byrne continued as strictly writer of the book up through issue #32.
+Kavanagh suggested newcomer Jae Lee, and Byrne continued strictly as the writer of the book up through issue #32.
 Byrne later said he has great fondness for the title character and was unhappy that circumstances forced him to leave the series.